daMelody/daMelody.github.io/blogdm/content/blog/post_1.md

 title = "This Post was Deployed on Github Workflows" date = 2020-10-19
 [taxonomies]
-categories = ["coding"]
+categories = ["dev-ops"]
-tags = ["dev-ops, ci/cd"]
+tags = ["ci-cd", "github-workflows"]
 +++

-Setting up automated integration and deployment flows can save incredible amounts of time throughout the development process.
-If you can manage to get the flow working with reasonable amounts of time and effort.
+Setting up automated integration and deployment flows can save incredible amounts of time throughout the development process -- **if** you can manage to get the flow working with reasonable amounts of time and effort.

-## My Needs
+## Action Plan

-I want to be able to automatically deploy the latest code that is in the `master` branch to my *github-pages* website whenever a `pull request` is merged into that branch.
+I want to be able to automatically build and deploy the latest code that is in the `master` branch to my *github-pages* website whenever a `pull request` is merged into that branch.

 ## Starting Point